reijer-dev/decompiler-benchmarking/README.md

 ### Don't use the producer...
 ...unless you add your own features.
 The whole idea of a benchmark is a fixed set of binaries.
-We have published our own set on **LOCATION** and we advise you to use those.
+We have published our own set in the release section of this github repo and we advise you to use those.

 ### But if you do use the producer...
 ...read this: